spatiotemporal-data/spatiotemporal-data.github.io/posts/ts_conv.md

 <br>

-Figure 5 shows the empirical time complexity of the inverse of Hankel matrix factorization with both element-wise multiplication and circular convolution.
+Figure 5 shows the empirical time complexity of the inverse of Hankel matrix factorization with element-wise multiplication and circular convolution, respectively.
 If one uses circular convolution with fast Fourier transform, then the computational cost of inverse operations is about 100 fold compared to the element-wise multiplication.
+It turns out that the element-wise multiplication is more efficient than the circular convolution.

 <br>